The Curative Uses

 1. Site selection and soil preparation

-: Mimosa tree should be planted at a location with full sun and moist but drained soil.
+: This tree should be planted at a location with full sun and moist but drained soil.
 It can grow on neutral to acidic soil, without too much salt.
 You need to dig a shallow hole in such an area.
 After the spot selection, you can plant the mimosa seed inside that hole.

 Moist and well-drained soil